R-js/r-base/list-copy-paste.md

 base::is.numeric_version
 base::rep.numeric_version

-### not applicable
-base::.GlobalEnv

-### Not applicable (symbols are mappings to functions (and other things) stored in dll)
-base::getNativeSymbolInfo

-### to work with R source file, not applicable
-base::print.srcfile

 ### missing value indicator (different then NULL)
 base::is.na<- "not avaiable"

 ### namespace support, not to be called directly in R
 base::packageHasNamespace

-base::!=

-### The condition system
-base::.handleSimpleError

-### xtfrm is a form of ranking , assign ordinal values to elements
-base::xtfrm.AsIs

 ### fetch columnnames from matrices, dataframes, not vectors, not lists
 looks weird, check out what do.NULL and `prefix` do here